 Date Written: January 19, 2017

-A longstanding question is why an important fraction of public companies pay relatively large amounts in taxes, apparently forgoing the benefits of tax avoidance.
-This study finds that firms with high effective tax rates are, to some extent, unsuccessful tax avoiders.
-These firms engage in tax avoidance activities but later return part of their tax savings to tax authorities.
-Moreover, lenders penalize these firms with higher loan spreads and more restrictive contract terms.
-This effect is economically important and represents a cost of engaging in tax avoidance activities.
-Overall, this study contributes to our understanding of corporate tax behavior by presenting the first study that analyzes unsuccessful tax avoiders.
+A longstanding question is why an important fraction of U.S. public companies pay relatively large amounts in taxes, apparently forgoing the benefits of tax avoidance.
+This study finds that firms with high effective tax rates are, to some extent, less successful tax avoiders.
+These firms engage in tax avoidance activities but later return part of their tax savings to tax authorities in the form of a large tax payment.
+Moreover, this behavior is persistent as large past tax payments are predictive of large future tax payments and greater tax volatility.
+I further find that the prospect of large future tax payments and tax volatility are perceived as risks for which lenders penalize less successful tax avoiders with higher loan spreads.
+The effect is strongest for loans that have lower priority to tax obligations, firms with more recent large tax payments, and firms that either disclose a tax settlement or do not explain their large tax payments.

-Keywords: Unsuccessful Tax Avoidance, Failed Tax Strategies, Tax Settlements, Debt Contracting
+Keywords: Tax Avoidance, Debt Contracting, Tax Volatility, Tax Disclosures, Tax Settlements, Under-sheltering Puzzle

 Suggested Citation: Suggested Citation